 Communication is interwoven into nearly every aspect of daily life, so much so that we rarely think twice about what it takes to speak a sentence or hear the lyrics to a song.

-The Nicholls Communicative Disorders bachelor’s degree program is dedicated to assisting the student seeking a career as a speech-language pathologist or audiologist in being accepted to a graduate program which is necessary for national certification and state licensure.
-The program offers a strong academic foundation with clinical application of learning through practicum experience.
-Graduates of the program cite the following program strengths as key factors in their subsequent graduate school success: the rigor and comprehensiveness of their courses; the caring and accessible faculty; and the opportunity to provide speech, language and hearing services to numerous individuals before beginning graduate studies.
+The Nicholls Health Sciences Concentration in Communicative Disorders degree is dedicated to assisting the student seeking a career as a speech-language pathologist or audiologist in being accepted to a graduate program which is necessary for national certification and state licensure.
+The program offers a strong academic foundation.
+Graduates of the program cite the following program strengths as key factors in their subsequent graduate school success: the rigor and comprehensiveness of their courses;and the caring and accessible faculty.

 NSSHLA members with David Adams, Brittani Holland and Dr. Scott Rubin, who presented on Nov.
 6, 2013, on David’s Apple, an aphasia advocacy group.